-Pirelli UK sources goods and services from an external global network of approximately 902 suppliers based in 32 countries across the globe.
-74% of Pirelli UK's suppliers are located in Great Britain and 13% are based in Italy or Germany.
-Pirelli UK began to work with 52 new suppliers during 2020 and 71% of these were based in the UK.
+Pirelli UK sources goods and services from an external global network of approximately 980 suppliers based across the globe.
+78% of Pirelli UK's suppliers are located in Great Britain and 16% are based in the EU, with the remaining 6% being based in other parts of the world.
 As Pirelli UK has a considerable number of suppliers and two sizeable business operations, our supply chain is highly complex.
 As a result, there are obvious challenges in efficiently and effectively assessing the modern slavery risks within our supply chain.
 Therefore, at present, our work to address slavery and human trafficking risks within our supply chains has been focused primarily on our tier one suppliers.
 However the activity on non-tier one suppliers is growing more and more, starting from raw materials suppliers.